-In the event of hazard and accident situations that can lead to personal injury or loss of human lives, serious pollution, major material damage or substantial shutdown of production, the Ministry of Labour can extend the existing safety zones or create new zones, to the extent considered necessary to prevent or limit the mentioned harmful effects.
+In the event of hazard and accident situations that can lead to personal injury or loss of human lives, serious pollution, major material damage or substantial shutdown of production, the Ministry of Labour and Social Affairs can establish temporary exclusion or hazard areas, to the extent considered necessary to prevent or limit the mentioned harmful effects.

-Section 55 Requirement for impact assessments, etc.
+Requirement for impact assessments, etc.